HughesSeanKyle/bookworks-react-vite-migration/features.md

 6. Keep track if route is admin or auth

 ### Feature 5 - Book application
+0. When the user did not verify, there should be an annoying alert box reinding them they did not verify their email and certian functionality will be restricted.
+They can then opt to resend the the code, which will redirect them to a confirm screen on an admin route.
+They can then verify from there
 1. Protect route if no JWT

 Auth checks when redirected to Admin